Sex Therapy | Do you need it?

 • gain a realistic understanding of sex and pleasure

-• to identify and treat the underlying causes of sexual problems
+• identify and address the underlying causes of sexual problems

 • develop and maintain a deeper sexual relationship with themselves and their partners